Exploratory Hierarchical Factor Analysis with an Application to Psychological Measurement: Exploratory Hierarchical Factor Analysis

 for the same constant $\tau$ as in $\mathcal{A}^k(c, d_1, \ldots, d_c)$.
-We note that the space of $\tilde{\mathcal{A}}^k(c, d_1, \ldots,\\d_c)$ is substantially smaller than ${\mathcal{A}}^k(c, d_1, \ldots, d_c)$ as the partition of the variables is fixed.
+We note that the space of $\tilde{\mathcal{A}}^k(c, d_1, \ldots,d_c)$ is substantially smaller than ${\mathcal{A}}^k(c, d_1, \ldots, d_c)$ as the partition of the variables is fixed.
 Based on $\tilde{\mathcal{A}}^k(c, d_1, \ldots, d_c)$, we define information criterion

-As the space $\tilde{\mathcal{A}}^k(c, d_1, \ldots, d_c)$ is relatively simple, the optimisation in \eqref{eq:tilde IC} is a relatively simple continuous optimisation problem that a standard numerical solver can solve. \item We then search for the best values for $d_1, \ldots, d_c$ for the given $c$.
+As the space $\tilde{\mathcal{A}}^k(c, d_1, \ldots, d_c)$ is relatively simple, the optimization in \eqref{eq:tilde IC} is a relatively simple continuous optimization problem that a standard numerical solver can solve. \item[(c)] We then search for the best values for $d_1, \ldots, d_c$ for the given $c$.
 They are determined sequentially, one after another.
 More specifically, we first determine $d_1$ by